imankgoyal/NonDeepNetworks/README.md

 }
 ```

 ### Update: Thank you so much for the patience.
-We have had a slight delay in releasing the code.
-We hope to release a version of the code by the end of the year.
-We sincerely regret any inconvinience.
-In the meanwhile, we would be happy to answer any question or confusion regarding our model architecture.
-Some third party authors have been able to reproduce our numbers with the information in the paper.
-Again, we sincerely regret any inconvinience.
+The preliminary version for the imagenet dataset is available in the [imagenet](https://github.com/imankgoyal/NonDeepNetworks/tree/master/imagenet) folder.